 Optimise for Extracts: This tunes the server to refresh extracts for published data sources.
 You might want to optimise for extract refreshes if your organisation has a lot of data and the data needs to be as up to date as possible.

-Optimise for Query Heavy Environments: This is a specialised server configuration to optimise for query performance of workbooks that use extracts as their data source.
+Optimise for Extract Query-Heavy Environments: This is a specialised server configuration to optimise for query performance of workbooks that use extracts as their data source.

 Rendering views and refreshing extracts generate the most load on the server, so you should optimise for the task that your organisation is most interested in.